rendajs/manual/manual/en/materials/material-maps.md

 an [embedded asset](../assets/embedded-assets.md) instead.

 The material map you just created is still empty, so any object using this material will not be rendered.
-You can open the material map by [double-clicking](../interface/droppable-gui.md#inspecting-dropped-assets) it.
+To verify this, you can open the material map by [double-clicking](../interface/droppable-gui.md#inspecting-dropped-assets) it.

 With the material map open, you can see that it is indeed completely empty, so let's do something about that.
 Click **Add Map Type** and choose **WebGPU Renderer**.
 Depending on your use case you might want to add other map types as well.
-But for now we'll stick to the WebGPU use case.
+But for now, we'll stick to the WebGPU use case.

 Map types are divided into two sections: